zachcosta/simple-api/README.md

 # magic-api
-A test API using data downloaded from Scryfall
+A test API using express, MySQL, and either Angular or React